 Practice stress-relieving techniques when you feel stressed because powering through will actually make you less productive.
 To cope with stress, take a quick walk around campus or your home, talk to a friend, meditate, do a deep breathing exercise, or do something you enjoy.
 Practicing gratitude and focusing on the positives can also improve your stress symptoms.

-However, if you feel your stress can’t be managed on your own, consider talking to your friend, a parent, or a mental health professional.
+However, if you feel your stress can’t be managed on your own, consider talking to your friend, a parent, or mental health professional.
 A therapist can help you cope, as they are a skilled, unbiased party that can monitor your progress for constant improvement.

 4. Fitness and Exercise